oak-network/docs/docs/contracts/treasury-factory.md

 ### Platform Configuration

-- Use one implementation per funding model (AllOrNothing, KeepWhatsRaised)
+- Use one implementation per funding model (AllOrNothing)
 - Reserve implementation ID 1 for default implementation
 - Use higher IDs for experimental or platform-specific models